 StoneGate’s use of Low Impact Development (LID) design standards include large open-space corridors that will provide connectivity to the U.S. Forest Service property.
-Additionally, the existing wildlife corridors will be enhanced, which will allow for continued interface with the local community.
-These passageways will also provide an opportunity for the native plant species to flourish and remain in their natural soils and growing conditions.
+Many of these corridors also provide an opportunity for the native plant species to flourish and remain in their natural soils and growing conditions.

 How will traffic generated by the StoneGate community tie into U.S. 395?

 StoneGate’s primary access will be through the U.S. 395/Cold Springs interchange.
 The community will be designed with a 4-lane arterial roadway, that runs through the property and connects to the interchange.
 An extensive bike and pedestrian trail network have been integrated into the design that will provide trails, paths and designated walking/biking lanes for all levels of ridership.

 What are StoneGate’s future plans to minimize traffic congestion?